Due to quality education provided in Delhi govt schools, 1,141 students cleared JEE, NEET: Kejriwal | Education

 - India

-Due to the quality education provided in Delhi government schools, 1,141 students have cleared JEE and NEET exams, Chief Minister Arvind Kejriwal on Friday.
+Due to quality education provided in Delhi government schools, 1,141 students have cleared JEE and NEET examinations, Chief Minister Arvind Kejriwal said on Friday.

-Kejriwal was speaking at an event organised to felicitate toppers of the Joint Entrance Examination (JEE) and the National Eligibility Entrance Test (NEET) at Thyagaraj Stadium here.
+He was addressing an event organised to felicitate toppers of the Joint Entrance Examination (JEE) and the National Eligibility Entrance Test (NEET) at the Thyagaraj Stadium here.

-Felicitating the students, Kejriwal said 18 crore children study in government schools across the country and most of them are in a poor state.
+Kejriwal said 18 crore children study in government schools across the country and most of these schools are in poor state.

 ''Education is not a matter of charity, it is a matter of right.
 The country's poverty can be eradicated if we provide good education to every child,'' he said.